inagib21/LoanDefault/Read_Me.md

 # Feature Importance On XGB Model:
 ![image](https://user-images.githubusercontent.com/45716414/230751744-0d9f89b8-f859-4a3e-9d0d-607b7d2bd91b.png)

-# Recomendations Based on Feature importance :
+# Recommendations Based on Feature importance :
 - Targeted advertising for joint application loans: Since joint applications were found to be a significant feature in your model, consider creating targeted ads that promote the benefits of joint applications, such as higher loan amounts, increased chances of approval, and lower interest rates.

 - Leverage the six-month inquiry feature: Since the number of inquiries made in the six months prior to the loan application was significant, consider creating marketing content that educates potential customers on how to manage their credit inquiries and how to improve their credit score.
 This can position your company as a helpful resource and build trust with potential customers.